 The Trumbull Housing Authority (THA) is a non-profit organization governed by the Connecticut Housing & Finance Authority and The Department of Housing.

-The land and property is owned by the THA.
+The land and property are owned by the THA.
 The Village does not receive any funding from the state, however, we must adhere to their policies and procedures.

 We are NOT Federally funded.
 We DO NOT take vouchers.
 We are NOT a HUD property.